winnieyangwannan/winnieyangwannan.github.io/_pages/about.md

 ###  Welcome to My Corner of the Web! 👋

-I'm Winnie, a PhD candidate at New York University (NYU)'s [Buzsakilab](https://buzsakilab.com/wp/publications/), where I'm decoding the content of 'dream' (replay) to unravel the mechanism of [memory consolidation during sleep](https://winnieyangwannan.github.io/RippleTagging/) (my work was recently published in [Science](https://www.science.org/doi/10.1126/science.adk8261)).
+I'm Winnie, a PhD candidate at New York University (NYU)'s [Buzsakilab](https://buzsakilab.com/wp/publications/), where I decode the content of 'dream' (replay) to unravel the mechanism of [memory consolidation during sleep](https://winnieyangwannan.github.io/RippleTagging/) (my work was recently published in [Science](https://www.science.org/doi/10.1126/science.adk8261)).